 Selecting fishing beads colors for optimal effectiveness

 Many times fishing beads are selected because of their bold coloring.
-Bright colors and be effective in murky water conditions when visibility is poor.
+Bright colors can be effective in murky water conditions when visibility is poor.
 However, in clear water conditions, natural colors tend to produce the best results.
 Select your bead colors based on the types of fish that are in the water and the water and weather conditions.
 For example on an overcast day with clear water conditions overly bright colors might not we necessary.
 Natural colors or dark colors like Blood Roe, Ultra Fresh Orange or Chum Run can be very effective.
 In milky water and brackish water conditions, Green Grape, Mottled Pink or Orange Crusher can be the ticket as well.
 It’s always best to bring a good selection of beads to be prepared for the different conditions you may be facing on the water that day and find what works best for the waters your fishing.